VASUMA TALKS

 “For me, it’s always about moving forward.
 Learning, reacting, and staying curious about what’s next.”

-Some quick ones
+The quick ones

-We wrapped up with a few quick ones to get to know Jimmy a little better, beyond the kitchen
+We wrapped up with a few quick ones to get to know Jimmy a little better, beyond the kitchen.

 Street food or fine dining?